kikitech2/WEBDEV_POE/README.md

 # WEBDE_PART1 ( README HAS BEEN UPDATED FOR PART 2 & 3)
-•Project Titel - HopeCare Cancer Support & Awareness Centre
+• Project Titel - HopeCare Cancer Support & Awareness Centre

 (There is now a new project titel that replaces the old one.)

-•Student information - ST10464927; Smith, K
+• Student information - ST10464927; Smith, K

 (No change in the student information.)

 # Project Overview - PROPOSAL CONTENT

-•HopeCare Cancer Support & Awareness Centre
+• HopeCare Cancer Support & Awareness Centre

 (Proposal content has been changed and updated which was adviced by my lecturer.)